yassinearahal/FreeCodeCamp-Responsive-Web-Design/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md]([LICENSE.md](https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt)https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt) file for details.
+This project is licensed under the MIT License

 ---